gfilworkacc/TAP_devops_track/docker_and_virtualization_lab4/task2/README.md

-# Docker and virtualization lab5
+# Docker and virtualization lab4 - task2:

-## Copy hello.py from lab 4 and create Dockerfile file in the same directory with the following content:
+## Copy hello.py from task 1 and create Dockerfile file in the same directory with the following content:

 ```bash
 FROM alpine